How to Rent a Car in Ireland: The Only Guide You Need

 Choose a car that meets your needs, if you have a family with lots of luggage then a large car would be suitable.
 If youâre just looking for a car to get you to places, then choose the mini or economy car group and save money.

 There are premium or luxury car hire for those looking for a touch of class.
-Luxury cars would generally be an Audi, BMW 5 Series or Nissan Qashqai even.
+Audi, BMW 5 Series or Nissan Qashqai even, book luxury car rental Ireland.

 The four letter ACRISS code matrix provides 400 unique vehicle types.
 The codes are assigned by one letter from each category;